IndoorPhish/Spoofind4TheHive/README.md

 - Line 3: ---Another Search---
 - Line 4: .*bing\.com

 Change the API URI on line 11 of the PS1 file to where you are hosting your instance of TheHive.
-Then create a file named in the same directory named TheHiveAPI - this should contain only your API key.
+Then create a file in the same directory named TheHiveAPI - this should contain only your API key.